 From October 13th to 25th, Venice will be the setting for the 14th International Festival of Contemporary Dance according to Marie Chouinard, who thus completes her four-year term as Director of the Dance Department of La Biennale di Venezia.

-Two weeks of performances with 19 choreographers who have authored 23 pieces (7 world and 5 Italian premieres), as well as encounters and films that will unfurl through the spaces of the Arsenale – Teatro Piccolo Arsenale, Sale d’Armi, Teatro alle Tese and Tese dei Soppalchi –all the way to Ca’ Giustinian and the Teatro Goldoni.
+Two weeks of performances with 19 choreographers who have authored 23 pieces (7 world and 5 Italian premieres), as well as encounters and films that will unfurl through the spaces of the Arsenale – Teatro Piccolo Arsenale, Sale d’Armi, Teatro alle Tese and Tese dei Soppalchi –all the way to Ca’ Giustinian.

 Following in the wake of past editions, the guest choreographers, many of whom belong to the generations of the 1980s and 90s, show dance to be a boundless territory, one of the most dynamic in the art world and most open to hybridization, dance that finds place in theatres, galleries, museums and even trade fairs.
 This was the perspective that guided our choice of recipients for the 2020 Lions for Dance: the Golden Lion for Lifetime Achievement to the Spanish-Swiss choreographer La Ribot and the Silver Lion to choreographer Claudia Castellucci .

 An “undisciplined” artist by her own definition, La Ribot is the recipient of the Golden Lion for Lifetime Achievement.
 A unique personality in the world of choreographic, she has made her name building piece by piece, over the span of twenty years, the Piezas distinguidas that would bring her to the Tate Modern, for years the heart of live art, to the Théâtre de la Ville in Paris, the Reina Sofia Museum, the Centre Pompidou and all the major festivals that have dedicated portraits to her work.
-At La Biennale, La Ribot will present the Italian premiere of Panoramix – which gathers three cycles of the Piezas distinguidas composed between 1993 and 2003 for a total of 34 pieces – and Another Distinguée, a new collection of 8 pieces, presented in 2016.
+At La Biennale, La Ribot will present Más distinguidas, that gathers 13 short, dazzling performances from the Piezas distinguidas, and Another Distinguée, a new collection of 8 pieces, presented in 2016.
 The Piezas distinguidas are a series of solos that vary from 30” to 7’ long: grouped into cycles, they compose a sort of visual poem made with various techniques, some of which are borrowed from the world of art (drawing, cutting, collage, manipulations, forms of installation in which the body is an object in motion).
 The Piezas distinguidas are a constantly evolving discourse in which the fixed points are woman, the body, fragmentation.

 Claudia Castellucci will receive the Silver Lion award, and is to present Fisica dell’aspra comunione, based on pieces from the Catalogue des oiseaux by Olivier Messiaen performed live by pianist Matteo Ramon Arevalos.
 A dramaturg, choreographer and pedagogue, Claudia Castellucci has built an architecture of theory and practice based on absolute rigour: a school and a company, essays and lessons that advance her reflections upon the concept of time and rhythmic movement in relation to music, which have found a natural impulse in Messiaen, the inventor of personal rhythmic processes.